 10:12 am: Lindsey replies.
 “Just know I may not be able to talk to you once we get to the ER.
 His white blood cell count was through the roof the nurse practitioner has never seen one that high he has lymph nodes that are swollen and on his groin.
 We are going right now to meet a hematologist and oncologist they are thinking it is more than likely leukemia.”
 I am shook.
 I mute myself, break down, then stop.
 Breathe.
 Of course: It’s not leukemia.
 I reassure myself it’s MIS-C. He didn’t have an official diagnosis after all.
 I need to collect my thoughts, prioritize them, and turn them into actions.

-11:00 am: I muster the strength to hide my emotions and wrap up Hattie’s conference.
-Then craft an e-mail to my team to let them know I’m taking PTO for the day, and pick up Hattie & Henry from therapy.
+11:00 am: I muster the strength to hide my emotions and wrap up Hattie’s conference, then pick up Hattie & Henry from therapy.
 The 3 of us are back in the van and on our way home.
 I quickly FaceTime Lindsey for an update.
 With kids listening intently nearby, we carefully select the right words to be comforting for kids, but emphasize the seriousness of the situation for the adults.
 For the next 25 minutes while driving, I come to the realization that no matter what the diagnosis is, Harvey is more sick than we thought.

 March 18th, 2022: The Afternoon